 Being house poor is no joke.
-It means you can’t afford the home you’re living in and therefore are probably relying too heavily on credit to stay afloat which means you’re racking up even more debt that you can’t afford to pay back.
+It means you can’t afford the home you’re living in and therefore are probably relying too heavily on credit to stay afloat.
+Which ultimately means you’re racking up even more debt that you can’t afford to pay back.
 See what we mean, being house poor is not good.
 But there is a light at the end of the tunnel; you have full control of your finances which means you can change your house poor status.

 We want you to own a great home but we don’t want you to borrow more than you can handle.
 So let’s take a look at what being house poor means and what you can do to prevent or fix it.

-As we discussed above being house poor basically means that you can’t afford the home you’re living in.
-This means something different for everyone, but if any or all of the following situations describes what you’re currently dealing with then it may be time to reevaluate your current living circumstances.
+As we discussed above, being house poor basically means that you can’t afford your home.
+This means something different for everyone, but if any or all of the following situations describe what you’re currently dealing with then it may be time to reevaluate your current living circumstances.

 - Do you carry large balances on several credit cards?